lf-lang/lf-lang.github.io/docs/installation.md

 ## Lingo

-Lingo is the package manager and build tool of the lingua franca ecosystem.
+Lingo is the package manager and build tool of the Lingua Franca ecosystem.
 It is currently under development and is not yet fully stabilized.
 The latest information can be found in the [Lingo Github Repository](https://github.com/lf-lang/lingo).

+Assuming that `~/.cargo/bin` is on your `$PATH`, you can install `lingo` using the following command:

 ```
     cargo install lingua-franca
-    PATH=$PATH:~/.cargo/bin
 ```